Lamb Shift in Light Muonic Atoms - Revisited

 A recent paper by Carroll et al. \cite{carroll} calculates the Lamb shift in muonic hydrogen relativistically and nonperturbatively.
 This is very useful progress in removing the limitations of perturbation theory.
-For what is supposed to be the same calculated transition energy they obtain \mbox{$206.0604-5.2794 \langle r^2 \rangle\,+\,0.0546\langle r^2 \rangle^{3/2}$.} It would have been helpful if they had provided more details about how they obtain corrections due to two- and three-loop vacuum polarization contributions (Kaellen-Sabry, sixth order, and higher orders), muon selfenergy and muon vacuum polarization, hadron vacuum polarization, relativistic recoil, and nuclear polarization.
+For what is supposed to be the same calculated transition energy they obtain \mbox{$206.0604-5.2794 \langle r^2 \rangle\,+\,0.0546\langle r^2 \rangle^{3/2}$.} It would have been helpful if they had provided more details about how they obtain corrections due to two- and three-loop vacuum polarization contributions (Kaellen-Sabry, sixth order, and higher orders), muon self energy and muon vacuum polarization, hadron vacuum polarization, relativistic recoil, and nuclear polarization.
 Instead they simply used the values listed in the supplement to ref.\,\cite{experiment}.
 Also, there are some problems with their calculation of the hyperfine splitting of the 2s state.
+A very recent nonperturbative calculation by Indelicato \cite{Indelicato} verified many of these contributions.